vanphan24/consul-mesh-to-lambda/README.md

 - Select **Generate admin token** and then click the copy icon from the dialog box.
 - A global-management root token is now in your clipboard.

-Set this token to the CONSUL_HTTP_TOKEN environment variable on your terminal so that you can reference it later in the tutorial.
+9. Set this token to the CONSUL_HTTP_TOKEN environment variable on your terminal so that you can reference it later in the tutorial.

 ```
 export CONSUL_HTTP_TOKEN=<Consul_root_token>
 ```

-9. Use the ca.pem file in the current working directory to create a Kubernetes secret to store the Consul CA certificate.
+10. Use the ca.pem file in the current working directory to create a Kubernetes secret to store the Consul CA certificate.
 ```
 kubectl create secret generic "consul-ca-cert" --from-file='tls.crt=./ca.pem'
 ```

-10. The Consul gossip encryption key is embedded in the client_config.json file that you downloaded and extracted into your current directory.
+11. The Consul gossip encryption key is embedded in the client_config.json file that you downloaded and extracted into your current directory.
 Issue the following command to create a Kubernetes secret that stores the Consul gossip key encryption key.
 The following command uses jq to extract the value from the client_config.json file.

 ```
 kubectl create secret generic "consul-gossip-key" --from-literal="key=$(jq -r .encrypt client_config.json)"
 ```

-11. The last secret you need to add is an ACL bootstrap token.
+12. The last secret you need to add is an ACL bootstrap token.
 You can use the one you set to your CONSUL_HTTP_TOKEN environment variable earlier.
 Issue the following command to create a Kubernetes secret to store the bootstrap ACL token.

 ```
 kubectl create secret generic "consul-bootstrap-token" --from-literal="token=${CONSUL_HTTP_TOKEN}"
 ```

-# Create Consul configuration files for each team
+# Create Consul configuration file

-12. Issue the following command to set the HCP Consul cluster DATACENTER environment variable, extracted from the client_config.json file.
+13. Issue the following command to set the HCP Consul cluster DATACENTER environment variable, extracted from the client_config.json file.
 This env variable will be used in your Consul helm value file.

 ```
 export DATACENTER=$(jq -r .datacenter client_config.json)
 ```

-13. Extract the private server URL from the client_config.json file so that it can be set in the Helm values file as the *externalServers:hosts entry*.
+14. Extract the private server URL from the client_config.json file so that it can be set in the Helm values file as the *externalServers:hosts entry*.
 ```
 export RETRY_JOIN=$(jq -r --compact-output .retry_join client_config.json)
 ```

-14. Extract the public server URL from the client_config.json file so that it can be set in the Helm values file as the **k8sAuthMethodHost** entry.
+15. Extract the public server URL from the client_config.json file so that it can be set in the Helm values file as the **k8sAuthMethodHost** entry.

 ```
 export KUBE_API_URL=$(kubectl config view -o jsonpath="{.clusters[?(@.name == \"$(kubectl config current-context)\")].cluster.server}")